 -Millennial readers preferring print to digital, helping 2015 sales to be five times higher than eBook

 -A million drones predicted to be in use worldwide by end of 2015

 -For the first time ever, the smartphone upgrade market predicted to exceed one billion

-This year in-store smartphone purchases worldwide will increase by more than 1,000 percent from last year.
+14 January 2015 –This year in-store smartphone purchases worldwide will increase by more than 1,000 percent from last year.
 While the mobile wallet won’t replace the traditional wallet yet, 2015 will be a tipping point toward wider consumer adoption of in-store smartphone payments.
-This is according to the 14th edition of Technology, Media & Telecommunications (TMT) Predictions, a report by Deloitte Touche Tohmatsu Limited (Deloitte Global).
-Additionally, Deloitte Global predicts that print books will continue to dominate the publishing industry and account for 80 percent of all book sales by dollars and units, and that 2015 will be the year where enterprise will be ahead of consumers for adoption of new technologies such as 3D printing, Internet of Things (IoT) and drones.
+This is according to the 14th edition of Technology, Media & Telecommunications (TMT) Predictions, a report by Deloitte.
+Additionally, Deloitte predicts that print books will continue to dominate the publishing industry and account for 80 percent of all book sales by dollars and units, and that 2015 will be the year where enterprise will be ahead of consumers for adoption of new technologies such as 3D printing, Internet of Things (IoT) and drones.

-“Smartphones are already being used to check balances, transfer funds and transact online, but they have not reached a ‘mobile wallet’ status globally,” said Jolyon Barker, Managing Director, Global TMT Industry, Deloitte Global.
+“Smartphones are already being used to check balances, transfer funds and transact online, but they have not reached a ‘mobile wallet’ status globally,” said Santino Saguto, partner and Telecommunications, Media and Technology leader at Deloitte Middle East.
 “We predict 2015 will be the first year that all mainstream mobile requirements will be addressed, making smartphone payment options easier, with user friendly security in place.”